2206478/CS220AU-DP-2022/index.md

-# The Existential Risk that A.I can potentially have on the Human Race
+# The Existential Risk that A.I. can potentially have on the Human Race

 ![download](https://user-images.githubusercontent.com/116067403/204344399-5b308eca-caf3-4996-b68f-f084de2fbca3.jpg)